Providers Professional Learning

 Log in to the Professional Development Unit Provider System

-Blank Certificates - On occasion, providers will press "Print Certificate" and the certificate will be blank.
-This can be fixed by choosing your provider name again from the dropdown in "Events" and then pressing "Print Certificate."
+Blank certificates – On occasion, providers select “Print Certificate” and the certificate appears blank.
+This can often be resolved by choosing your provider name again from the dropdown in “Events” and then selecting “Print Certificate.”

 Professional Development Unit Provider System User Manual (opens in a new window)